holoviz/param/doc/reference/param/reactive.md

 `.rx.overrides` makes one node compute as if one of its inputs held a different value, addressed by keyword name or positional index.
 It does not set the input, so every other consumer of that input keeps seeing the live value, and only this node and the nodes reading its result are invalidated.
-Setting it back to `None` unmasks the original input:
+Deleting the key unmasks the original input:

 ```python